Burnley: Transport

 Burnley bus station, designed by Manchester-based SBS Architects, won the UK Bus Award for Infrastructure in 2003.
-The main bus operator is Burnley Bus Company, with Tyrer Bus operating some tendered town services.
-Other services are provided by First West Yorkshire (591/592 to Halifax), Blackburn Bus Company (152 to Preston) and Rosso (483 to Bury).
-National Express operates three coach services to London each day, and one to Birmingham.
+The main bus operator is Burnley Bus Company, with Vision Bus operating some tendered town services in the local area.
+Other services are provided by First West Yorkshire (591 to Halifax), Blackburn Bus Company (152 to Preston) and Rosso (483 to Bury).
+National Express operates two coach services to London each day via Milton Keynes.
 The X43 Witch Way service (operated by Burnley Bus Company) runs from Burnley to Manchester via Rawtenstall and Prestwich using a fleet of specially branded double-decker buses.
 The fastest journey takes about an hour.

-Burnley does not have an airport, but there are four international airports within an hour's travel of the town: Manchester Airport at 31 mi, Liverpool John Lennon Airport at 41 mi, Leeds Bradford Airport at 24 mi, and Blackpool Airport at 33 mi.
+Burnley does not have an airport, but there are three international airports within an hour's travel of the town: Manchester Airport at 31 mi, Liverpool John Lennon Airport at 41 mi and Leeds Bradford Airport at 24 mi.

 Since 2009, the Reedley Marina has provided a 100-berth facility, on the Leeds and Liverpool Canal on the northern edge of town.